-There are a number of reasons why you should claim compensation for delayed whiplash.
+There are several reasons why you should claim compensation for delayed whiplash.
 Of course, the main reason is so you can get justice for what happened to you.
 There is no reason why you should suffer because of an accident that was not your fault.
-While compensation cannot make the pain or suffering go away, it can help to make your life a bit easier and ensure you get the assistance you need throughout your recovery process.
+While compensation cannot make the pain or suffering go away, it can help make your life a bit easier and ensure you get the assistance you need throughout your recovery process.

-How long does it take for severe whiplash symptoms to appear?
-How long does whiplash last?
+You may wonder: how long does it take for severe whiplash symptoms to appear?
+And how long does whiplash last?
 Well, without sounding cliché, how long is a piece of string?
 Every whiplash case is different.
-There are some people who experience symptoms straight away.
+Some people experience symptoms straight away.
 Most people, however, feel fine after the accident, and then the symptoms arise a few hours later – sometimes even a few days later.
-There are a number of reasons why this is the case.
+There are several reasons why this is the case.
 You can find out more about this further down in the guide.
-It could be the adrenaline of the crash masking the pain, or it could simply be the fact that muscle soreness arises once the body starts to recover.
+It could be the adrenaline of the crash masking the pain, or it could simply be that muscle soreness arises once the body starts to recover.

-If you want to make a claim for delayed whiplash, there are a number of damages you will be able to claim for.
+If you want to claim for delayed whiplash, there are several damages you will be able to claim.
 This includes the following:

-- General damages – This is a term that is used to describe the compensation you will receive for the injury itself, i.e. the pain and suffering you have experienced.
+- General damages – This is a term used to describe the compensation you will receive for the injury itself, i.e. the pain and suffering you have experienced.

 - Medical expenses – This could be anything from medication charges to counselling expenses.